Dear prospective author, thanks for your interest in submitting a contribution to our journal.

 - Authors are encouraged to illustrate their work using appropriate photos, diagrams, tables and images.
 All of these materials need to be submitted in high-quality .tiff, .ai or .jpg format; do not embed these in your text document.
 Usually, maps and tables are edited according to the overall layout style of the magazine, therefore the submission of editable formats such as Adobe Illustrator are preferred.

-- All contributions must be fully referenced using APA style (tutorials).
+- All contributions must be fully referenced using Harvard Style Guide.

 All scientific papers will be subjected to a double blind peer-review process.
 For this reason, all information that may lead to the identification of the author needs to be removed from the text document; the biographical information about the author is to be submitted in a separate text document.
 All manuscripts are accepted and reviewed based on the premise that they are the result of the author’s original work and that the content has not been submitted or accepted for publication elsewhere.
 Authors who do not have English as their mother tongue are strongly encouraged to let a native speaker do the proof reading before submission.